-On February 13, 2007, NCM, Inc. and NCM LLC entered into multi-year employment agreements with three of our NEOs (Messrs.
-Hall, Marks and Hardy) as described further below.
+On February 13, 2007, NCM, Inc. and NCM LLC entered into multi-year employment agreements with each of our named executive officers as described further below, except for Mr. Weihe.
 The agreements were amended effective as of January 1, 2009 in order to comply with the requirements of Section 409A and Section 162(m) of the Internal Revenue Code of 1986.
-We entered into an employment agreement with Mr. Rosabal on January 15, 2014.
+We entered into an employment agreement with Mr. Weihe on August 24, 2011.
 The Compensation Committee believes these employment agreements are consistent with the industry standard in our industry for top executives.
-The agreements provide for payments and benefits if each executive's employment with the Company and its affiliates is terminated (i) without cause (as defined in the agreements), (ii) for good reason (as defined in the agreements), (iii) without cause or good reason three months prior to or within one year following a change of control (as defined in the agreements), (iv) in the event of death, and (v) in the event of disability.
+The agreements provide for payments and benefits if each executive's employment with the Company and its affiliates is terminated (i) without cause (as defined in the agreements), (iii) without cause or good reason three months prior to or within one year following a change of control (as defined in the agreements), (iv) in the event of death, and (v) in the event of disability.
 See "Potential Payments Upon Termination or Change in Control" for additional information about such payments and benefits.